-Sophie Beer is an art historian and cultural manager from Vienna.
-She grew up as a professional stage dancer which gave her a core discipline and a love for culture and the arts.
-Throughout her studies she worked for the theatre and performance festival Wiener Festwochen, the Turn On architecture festival and the Kaufhaus Schiepek, where she discovered her love for jewellery.
+Sophie Beer is an art historian, cultural manager and artisan from Vienna.
+From an early age, she studied to be a professional stage dancer providing her a core discipline and nurtured her love for the cultural arts.
+Throughout her studies, she worked for the theatre and performance festival Wiener Festwochen, the Turn On architecture festival and the Kaufhaus Schiepek, where she discovered a love for jewellery.

-At the age of 27 she decided to go to Florence to conduct her studies in goldsmithing and jewellery design for three years at the renowned Le Arti Orafe Jewellery School (LAO), from which she graduated in 2015.
-Throughout her time at LAO she was project assistant for various international and local exhibitions and events, including the Preziosa / Florence Jewellery Week 2015 for which she received the scholarship for art historians abroad from the Austrian Ministry of Education, Arts and Culture (BMUKK).
-As a delegate of LAO she participated at the ELIA conference in Glasgow 2015.
+At the age of 27 she moved to Florence to attend a 3 year program in goldsmithing and jewellery design at the renowned Le Arti Orafe Jewellery School (LAO), from which she graduated in 2015.
+Throughout her time at LAO she was project assistant for various international and local exhibitions and events, including the Preziosa / Florence Jewellery Week 2015 for which she received an from the Austrian Ministry of Education, Arts and Culture (BMUKK).
+As a delegate of LAO, she participated at the ELIA conference in Glasgow 2015.

 Since 2012 she is the registrar of a private contemporary art collection, specialising in digital archiving with TMS (The Museum System) and insurance reporting.
-In 2016 she decided to focus her experience and capabilities into producing documentary films on intangible cultural heritage and artisan crafts, partnering with Mark Abouzeid.
+In 2016, meeting Mark Abouzeid in Florence, she chose to focus her experience and capabilities into producing documentary films on intangible cultural heritage and artisan crafts.
+She has since produced numerous short films as well as award winning documentaries partnering with Mark Abouzeid.

 She currently is executive director of Real Lives Multicultural Association.

 MARK ABOUZEID | CULTURAL STORYTELLER, PHOTOJOURNALIST & EXPLORER